News and notes on Purdue Athletics

-Purdue's 2018 recruiting class featured talented players from seven states
+Purdue's 2018 recruiting class features talented players from seven states

 Purdue ranked second with 36 goals while Wildcats did not concede at home in B1G play